2026-06-22

 You will be in a low, open kart in live city traffic, so the dress code is about safety, not style.
 Closed-toe shoes are the one hard rule, and it is not negotiable at the desk.
 Anything that can flap into a wheel or a pedal is a problem, which rules out long hems, trailing scarves, and anything you would have to keep holding down.

 Layer for the season and remember the costume goes on over your own clothes, so wear something you can move in.
 Even on a mild day, the wind pulls heat off you once you are moving, and my winter drivers who dressed for a walk around Shibuya regret it within ten minutes.
 One extra layer is the difference between grinning and gritting your teeth.
+If you are booking an evening slot, read day vs night in Tokyo first, because the temperature drop after dark is real and worth a second layer.

 What do you need to bring?